davidvandebunte/davidvandebunte.gitlab.io/jb/tar/notes/select-subplan.md

 | * TODO-rb: Move read-book.md to evaluate-pedagogical-tool.md
 |/
 | * TODO-dr: Should you reduce the dimensionality of your inputs?
 |/
+| * TODO-up: What are the "universal properties" of map, fold, and filter?: +2w
+| * Target: TODO-catt: What's a simple high-level summary of category theory?
+|/
 * TODO-wwv: Why do we need a $W_V$ matrix?
 2022-08-21 15:00
 * TODO-kqs: Do the K and Q matrices learn to project to the same space?: 2022-08-20 13:00